San Marcos Drug Violation Attorney

 You deserve a chance for a successful future.
 Call me today!

 I understand that you may be in the prime of your life and you want to enjoy the time that you have in college.
 When you are in legal trouble, however, you could be putting all of your hard work, effort, and future success at risk.
-As a skilled San Marcos criminal defense lawyer who has been defending clients throughout Hays County and Central Texas for nearly 15 years, I know how to fight for your rights and make the case go away if possible.
+As a skilled San Marcos criminal defense lawyer who has been defending clients throughout Hays County and Central Texas for over 20 years, I know how to fight for your rights and make the case go away if possible.

 You could have many defenses available to you, so contact my firm today.
 I would be happy to meet with you over the phone or in person to discuss how I can protect your rights.